mxochicale/marwan2015-replication/logBOOK.md

 ## TODO

+* [ ] contact the authors to ask about the equations to create the time series for the RP in figures 1.1 and 1.2 (added:24april2018.12h04m,sorted:???)

 * [ ] add description about the graphical results with respect to the changes of the parameters of rqa():
 	`rqa.analysis=rqa(time.series = ts, embedding.dim=1, time.lag=1,
        	radius=1.5, lmin=2, vmin=2, do.plot=FALSE, distanceToBorder=2)`
 		(added:24april2018.21h12m;sorted:24april2018.??)

+## SORTED

 * [x] replication of figure 1.2